TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 **Source:** 1086_kassad_challenge_stinger_selection.yaml

 ---
-### 2022-09-04 - Increases the GLA Scud Storm Hole Worker spawn interval from 20 to 30 seconds <a name='link__20220904__1096_scud_storm_worker_spawn_delay'></a>
+### 2022-09-04 - Increases Hole Repair Worker spawn interval of GLA Scud Storm from 20 to 30 seconds <a name='link__20220904__1096_scud_storm_worker_spawn_delay'></a>
 **Changes**

-- **TWEAK**: The GLA Scud Storm hole worker now spawns in 30 seconds instead of 20 seconds intervals.
-This will prevent the first worker from dying in the poison puddle.
-No EVA event is triggered for damaging the spawned worker.
+- **TWEAK**: The Hole Repair Worker of the GLA Scud Storm now spawns in 30 instead of 20 seconds intervals.
+This will prevent the first Worker from dying in the poison puddle.
+No EVA event is triggered for damaging the spawned Worker.
 Effectively a Scud Storm can now rebuild 10 seconds quicker than originally.
-The Toxin Field time has been adjusted to accommodate the Worker spawn time properly.
+The Toxin Field time has been adjusted to properly accommodate the Worker spawn time.

 **Links**